emotive/Tell-A-Friend-Tool/readme.txt

 That's it.

-Special thanks to Matt Briney for adding the email formatting check script.
+Special thanks to Matt Briney for adding the email formatting check script and John Briney for designing the add friends button graphic.